Terekeka County: Conflict Dynamics

 Terekeka’s conflict dynamics have long been marked with communal clashes.
 The Mundari residing in this county share proximity to Bari and Dinka groups, which has at times led to conflict over access to water and land between local armed militias, both of which are needed to sustain livelihoods related to agriculture and animal husbandry (UNICEF, 2003).
 Poverty, combined with high bride prices, has also encouraged cattle raiding in the area.

 While there has been no major fighting between government and opposition forces in Terekeka following the outbreak of civil war in December 2013, its strategic location between along the Juba-Bor highway has made it vulnerable to movement of armed groups and associated displacement and food insecurity.
 For example, thousands of residents were displaced and sought refuge in the islands of the Nile River or bush around the Juba-Bor highway.
 Terkeka’s proximity to fighting in Jonglei has also led it to host significant IDP population from the state.
 The county received an estimated 9,000 IDPs, mainly from Jonglei and Upper Nile states, by May 2014, according to the county commissioner (Eye Radio, 2014).

 Tension has also arisen over Terekeka’s administration and boundaries.
 This was related to President Kiir’s decision to split Central Equatoria State into three, as part of his move to establish 28 states in December 2015.
 The initiative was reportedly highly unpopular among the Mundari as they perceived it as a curb on their influence.
 State governors have traditionally come from the Mundari tribe, and the new borders limit the Mundari tribe to governing their own, smaller area around Terekeka.
 This dispute resulted in heightened tensions in the area and skirmishes between the SPLA and local armed groups (ICG, 2016).
 Furthermore, both newly-created Jubek and Terekeka States claimed the new Mangala County, which was eventually classified as under Jubek’s administration.
 In May 2016, fighting broke out between SPLA forces and what were most likely Mundari militia during the inauguration ceremony for the new county government.
 Approximately 1,200 people were displaced as a result of the clashes, which resulted in the deaths of three government soldiers and one civilian (Su, 2016).

 Since the signing of the R-ARCISS peace agreement in 2018, the security situation in relation to the civil war has stabilized, however communal clashes continue to impact the area (REACH, 2019).
 In April 2019, Terekeka Town hosted a key meeting attended by the government and opposition, facilitated by UNMISS and CTSAMM, to facilitate peace mechanisms in the area (United Nations Peacekeeping, 2019).

+CLIMATE

+The hottest month of the year in Terekeka is March, with an average high of 102°F and low of 79°F. The cool season lasts for 3.0 months, from June 12 to September 11, with an average daily high temperature below 89°F. The coldest month of the year in Terekeka is August, with an average low of 71°F and high of 87°F.